Nicodu21/DTFF-project/README.md

 ## Info about the Project (Vol/annoucments etc)
 - We use a 10 day rolling average vol
-- the annocument are new products/new features presented by the companies themeselves either in conferences or official communication
+- the annoncements are new products/new features presented by the companies themeselves either in conferences or official communication

 ## Data
-- The [announcement data set](https://github.com/Nicodu21/DTFF-project/blob/main/Data/Stock_Prices.xlsx) was complied using Chat GPT which helped us gathering the data fro  the 10 biggest Tech companies (by 2024 market cap).
+- The [announcement data set](https://github.com/Nicodu21/DTFF-project/blob/main/Data/Stock_Prices.xlsx) was compiled using Chat GPT which helped us gathering the data from  the 10 biggest Tech companies (by 2024 market cap).
-- The [stock prices data set](https://github.com/Nicodu21/DTFF-project/blob/main/Data/Stock_Prices.xlsx) was retrived form NOT SURE ABOUT THIS Yahoo finance on DD-MM-YYYY, explain birefly the structur of the data.
+- The [stock prices data set](https://github.com/Nicodu21/DTFF-project/blob/main/Data/Stock_Prices.xlsx) was compiled with Refinitiv EIKON (Datastream) that gathers daily stock prices in USD (adjusted for dividends) from 31.12.2013-31.12.2023 for the ten biggest tech firms in terms of market capitalization.

 # Structure of Project

     .
-    ├── data                # Data used for our analysis ├── code                # Code that performs analysis │   └── output              # Charts outputted from code
+├── Data                # Data used for our analysis ├── Text                # Documentation files
-    ├── text                # Documentation files
 │   ├── presentation    # Presentation of project
 │   └── report          # Report of project
-    └── README.md
+├── code
+│   ├── notebook        # Python notebook that performs analysis
+│   └── output          # Charts outputted from code
+├── .gitignore          # Git configuration to ignore specific files or directories ├── Dockerfile          # Instructions to build a Docker image for the project ├── README.md           # Project overview and instructions ├── requirements.txt    # Python dependencies for the project

 ## Download and Usage